 Uncertainty associated with adding risks from chemical exposure to those from exposure to radionuclides arises from two sources.
 First, the slope factors used to characterize the risk from chemicals are derived differently from the slope factors used to characterize risk from radionuclides.
 This difference results in estimates of chemical exposure risks that may be considered to be upper-bound risk estimates and estimates of radionuclide exposure risks that may be considered to be central tendency (i.e., "best") estimates; therefore, combining chemical exposure and radionuclide exposure risk estimates to estimate total risk for a land use scenario may place too much emphasis on chemical exposure risk.
-Second, the mechanism by which chemicals may cause cancer varies from the mechanism of action inflates the uncertainties that assume cancer risks are additive.
+Second, the mechanism by which chemicals may cause cancer varies from the mechanism by which radionuclides may cause cancer.
+This difference in mechanism of action inflates the uncertainties that assume cancer risks are additive.